 Gain the background necessary to enter the elder care or home care fields in an entry-level capacity.
 Learn More »

-(Certificate of Competency, MC): Start preparing for one of the most important jobs in the health care industry and build skills in the areas of physician-based- and hospital-coding, and as a medical claims reviewer (for those looking to expand their current job responsibilities, the College also offers the Medical Coding and Billing for the Health Care Professional Certificate of Competency (MCH)).
+(Certificate of Competency, MC): Start preparing for one of the most important jobs in the health care industry and build skills in the areas of physician-based- and hospital-coding, and as a medical claims reviewer (for those looking to expand their current job responsibilities.
 Learn More »

 For current nurses interested in entering the operating room as an OR nurse.
 Learn More »